Lynxjnr-maxi/EDA-project/README.md

 Certain products, like Product ID 9535, demonstrated viable revenue despite being stocked only once.
 Similarly, dresses show low COGS and high margins.
 These categories should be prioritized in marketing campaigns and inventory planning to maximize profitability.
 - Reassess 2024 Pricing Strategy
 The −2% revenue drop in 2024 occurred despite favorable market conditions.
 The only significant internal change was a reduction in listed products (from 9,101 to 8,969).
 This suggests profitable items were pulled prematurely.
 Pricing and product availability should be re‑evaluated to ensure that high‑performing products remain accessible to customers.
+- Although seniors contribute the least revenue, they represent a strategic opportunity.
+This can be exploited by:
+     - Product tailoring of comfortable footwear and accessories designed for practicality.
+     - Simplifying online navigation and offering personalized support in physical stores to make shopping easier

 # Assumptions and Caveats
 Throughout the analysis, multiple assumptions were made to manage challenges with the data.
 These assumptions and caveats are noted below:
 - The Null values were not included in the calculations